Zoplos/Travel-Guide/README.md

 # Travel Guide

-Assignment for one of my university courses written in Java to manage an Oracle Database and suggest possible travel location to users.
+Assignment for one of my university courses written in Java to manage an Oracle Database and suggest possible travel locations to users.